makew0rld/md2gemini/README.md

     md_links: Convert all links to local files ending in .md to end with .gmi instead.

     link_func: Custom function to apply to links.
-This function takes a string containing the link URL as parameter, and should return the new link..
+This function takes a string containing the link URL as parameter, and should return the new link.

     table_tag: "The default alt text for table blocks."
     """